-- Chapter 30 Montgomery GI Bill - Chapter 31 Vocational Rehabilitation (separately served through the local VA office) - Chapter 32 VEAP Program - Chapter 35 Survivors and dependents of deceased/100% disabled veterans - Chapter 1606 Montgomery GI Bill, Selected Reserve
+- Chapter 30 Montgomery GI Bill - Chapter 31 Vocational Rehabilitation (separately served through the local VA office) - Chapter 32 VEAP Program - Chapter 33 Post 9/11 GI Bill & Transfer of Eligibility to Dependents (TOE) - Chapter 35 Survivors and dependents of deceased/100% disabled veterans - Chapter 1606 Montgomery GI Bill, Selected Reserve - Chapter 1607 REAP Reserve Educational Assistance Program

 It is the student's responsibility to notify the office that serves veterans at their campus regarding any change in enrollment, address, program of study, enrollment at another institution, or any other change that may impact their veteran's educational benefits.
 Those students receiving benefits must follow the VA academic progress policy to continue to receive benefits.